moocow-the-bovine/dstar-gantry/README.txt

   Installation Procedure
     download gantry
-        Checkout the gantry project itself from SVN to your local machine, for example to $HOME/dstar-gantry:
+        Checkout the gantry project itself from git or SVN to your local machine, for example to $HOME/dstar-gantry:

+         # Checkout via github (public)
+         $ git clone git@github.com:moocow-the-bovine/dstar-gantry ~/dstar-gantry

+        If you have DWDS SVN credentials, you can also use the original SVN repository (which is no longer maintained by the original author):

          $ svn checkout svn+ssh://svn.dwds.de/home/svn/dev/ddc-dstar/docker/gantry/trunk ~/dstar-gantry